Hedge Fund: Anyone Who’s Anyone Wants Their Portrait by This Artist

 A Personal Reversal

 I left the exhibition unsure whether I admired it or resented it.
-The audience adored the work, of course—there were murmurs of record sales and ownership certificates changing hands mid-vernisage.
+The audience adored the work, of course; there were murmurs of record sales and ownership certificates changing hands mid-vernisage.

-Later that evening, Hedge Fund himself—tall, unbothered, wearing what could only be described as “executive minimalism”—handed me a small digital print.
-“A proof,” he said, “for scale.”
+Later that evening, Hedge Fund himself, tall, unbothered, wearing what could only be described as “executive minimalism”, showed me a small print, hidden away by a fire extinguisher.
+“An artist’s proof,” he said, “for scale.”
 It was another portrait, unsigned, intimate, and quietly radiant.
+I couldn’t look away.
+It was perfection – what was once cold, now feels devotional.

 Perhaps that’s Hedge Fund’s true artistry: to make ownership itself the emotional centre of the work.